SunStone-Secure-LLC/OSCAL-Plugfest-2025/Presentations/SunStone/FedRAMP20x/README.md

   - use the mappings model to map NIST 800-53, SOC2 or others to the KSIs
   - use the component definition groupings to define security "capabilities" and use these in the SSP, optionally mapping the "provided" controls using the mappings
   - add a novel "MEASURE" control-objective (eg add to NIST 800-53A types: INTERVIEW, TEST, EXAMINE) and report that on the Result for the dummy or mapped controls.

+## Draft Submission OSCAL Assessment Plans

+The OSCAL assessment plans for each of the KSIs is included here for review.
+This uses the Assessment Plan and "dummy" controls - NOT using the mapping model currently - but to be considered.

+These do not contain system (or even cloud) specific measurements and is meant for the DRAFT submission only.
+Real tests and real metrics will need to be defined for each cloud and possibly specific to each system given a bespoke set of components.
+As such, the component model capabilties are not used - but to be considered for specific systems, eg. SunStone's own Artemis platform submission.

+## Colab Notebook

+Finally a simple colab notebook is added for those who can use Google Colab.
+This allows you to simply upload any of the plan JSON files and will optionally convert it to yaml and then create either a simple mermaid diagram (you can use a local or online viewer) or in-notebook
+GraphViz visualization.